m3c-ode/m3c-ode.github.io/README.md

 - GitHub API: Used to fetch and display my GitHub projects on the landing page.
 - This page will be hosted thanks to the GitHub Pages site.

-If you have any questions orwould like to get in touch, you'll know how to reach me ;-) (.c.f info on my landing page or on my github profile).
+If you have any questions or would like to get in touch, you'll know how to reach me ;-) (.c.f info on my landing page or on my GitHub profile).